Interactive Symbolic Regression through Offline Reinforcement Learning: A Co-Design Framework: Sym-Q model

 Building on the relationship between conservative Q-learning loss and cross-entropy loss, our proposed objective function represents the log probability of the optimal action.
 This mirrors the emphasis of cross-entropy on identifying the correct class.
 The inclusion of the softmax function in the denominator serves to normalize the Q values across all possible actions, effectively converting them into a probability distribution.

 By adopting this objective function, our approach more closely aligns with the principles of traditional supervised learning.
-This alignment could make the approach more intuitive and straightforward to implement, particularly in scenarios where the correct action at each state is well-defined, such as in symbolic regression.
-A detailed explanation of the algorithm can be found in Appendix \ref{CQL-SR}.
+This alignment makes the method more intuitive and straightforward to implement, particularly in scenarios where the correct action at each state is well-defined, such as in symbolic regression.